 Current Status Based on HBS billed volume in 2013 for Canfor in the Vanderhoof District, 75% of the volume harvested was pine.
 Forecast Qualitative Forecast: Focussing harvesting on dead trees will allow maximum carbon sequestration on the forested landscape.
-Target 65% or greater of annual licensee harvest consists of lodgepole pine.
-Basis for the Target The target is based on current baseline data (see above) and the understanding that dead pine trees will continue to suffer increasing volume net-downs attributable to decay.
-Live non-pine volumes will increase as this shelf-life imbalance is extended.
-Monitoring & Measurement Periodic Monitoring & Measurement Annual The Ministry of Forests, Lands and Natural Resource Operations database "Harvest Billing System" will be utilized to track annual licensee harvest volume by species and verify that annual licensee harvest levels are directed towards the salvage of beetle-killed pine.
-Variance 0%
+Monitoring & Measurement Annual The Ministry of Forests, Lands, Natural Resource Operations and Rural Development database "Harvest Billing System" will be utilized to track annual licensee harvest volume by species and verify that annual licensee harvest levels are directed towards the salvage of beetle-killed pine.